vimalavinisha/angular2-image-popup/README.md

 # Angular modal gallery

 An Angular library to create an image gallery of clickable thumbnails.
-After a click, it displays a modal window with the large image.
+After a click, it will display a modal window with full screen images.
-It's also possible to navigate between these images with keyboard arrows and close it pressing `esc`.
+It's also possible to navigate between these images with both keyboard arrows, swipe gestures and mouse clicks and close it pressing `esc`.
 More features coming soon!

 This project was born as a fork of [THIS REPO](https://github.com/vimalavinisha/angular2-image-popup).